VicoChern/FreeBSDDesktop/README.md

 How to conmbine them to one ISO:
 > cat FreeBSD-14.2-Desktop-RELEASE-amd64.iso-* > FreeBSD-14.2-Desktop-RELEASE-amd64.iso

 After files combined, please makesure sha256 value is matched.
-It only validates Intel platforms (Intel GPU).
+It is only validated on Intel platforms (Intel GPU).

 The ISO includes:
   1. FreeBSD DISC ISO base.